 The Company did not issue any SARs during the three months ended March 31, 2013.
 In February 2014, the Company's chief executive officer was granted 188,165 market contingent SARs.
 The market contingent SARs have an exercise price of \$5.10, a five year term to expiration, and a weighted-average fair value of \$1.87.
 The fair value estimate of the market contingent SARs was calculated using a Monte Carlo Simulation model.
-The market contingent SARs are subject to a time-based vesting schedule, but will not vest unless and until certain additional, market-based conditions are satisfied: (1) with respect to the initial 36,496 market contingent SARs, which vest on a time-based schedule on the first anniversary of the date of grant, the closing price of the Company's common stock is at least \$7.65 per share for the average of 60 consecutive trading days anytime within five years from the grant date; (2) with respect to the next 64,460 market contingent SARs, which vest on a time-based schedule on the second anniversary of the date of grant, the closing price of the Company's common stock is at least \$7.09 market contingent SARs, which vest on a time-based schedule on the second anniversary of the date of grant, the closing price of the Company's common stock is at least \$10.20 per share for the average of 60 consecutive trading days anytime within five years from the grant date; and (3) with respect to the final 87,209 market contingent SARs, which vest on a time-based schedule on the third anniversary of the date of grant, the closing price of 60 consecutive trading days anytime within five years from the grant date; and (3) with respect to the final 87,209 market contingent SARs, which vest on a time-based schedule on the third anniversary of the date of grant, the closing price of the Company's common stock is at least \$15.30 per share for the average of 60 consecutive trading days anytime within five years from the grant date.
-These stock prices represent premiums in excess of at least 50% of the closing stock pr
+The market contingent SARs are subject to a time-based vesting schedule, but will not vest unless and until certain additional, market-based conditions are satisfied: (1) with respect to the initial 36,496 market contingent SARs, which vest on a time-based schedule on the first anniversary of the date of grant, the closing price of the Company's common stock is at least \$7.65 per share for the average of 60 consecutive trading days anytime within five years from the grant date; (2) with respect to the next 64,460 market contingent SARs, which vest on a time-based schedule on the second anniversary of the date of grant, the closing price of the Company's common stock is at least \$10.20 per share for the average of 60 consecutive trading days anytime within five years from the grant date; and (3) with respect to the final 87,209 market contingent SARs, which vest on a time-based schedule on the third anniversary of the date of grant, the closing price of 60 consecutive trading days anytime within five years from the grant date; and (3) with respect to the final 87,209 market contingent SARs, which vest on a time-based schedule on the third anniversary of the date of grant, the closing price of 60 consecutive trading days anytime within five years from the grant date; and (3) with respect to the final 87,209 market contingent SARs, which vest on a time-based schedule on the third anniversary of the date of grant, the closing price of the Company's common stock is at least \$15.30 per share for the average of 60 consecutive trading days anytime within five years from the grant date.
+These stock price